opensensorhub/osh-docs/docs/dev/dev-guide.md

 $ git submodule update
 ```

-_Note 1: The `submodule update` command is only required in the `osh-core` repo that has submodules._
+_Note 1: The `submodule update` command is only required in repositories that have submodules._

 _Note 2: You may have to manually merge with your working copy if you have made conflicting changes._